CITIZENSHIP EDUCATION, INCLUSIVE EDUCATION AND INTEGRATION OF MIGRANTS IN EDUCATION

 Goals of the GOOD Initiative include, among others, the recognition of education as a public and common good, affirmation of the right to education that includes civic education as a key resource of democratically oriented social change, and advocacy of pluralism and inclusion in education as a reflection of democratic endeavours.

 The three main clusters of the Initiative’s activities include:

 - Mobilization of interested stakeholders (teachers, youth, parents, CSOs, trade unions) for improvements in education in terms of openness, inclusiveness, orientation towards needs and dedication to imparting civic competence;

 - Encouraging the democratization of schools and adoption of democratic models of school governance, as well as good examples of using civic competencies in practice;

-- Conducting critical monitoring and reporting on various educational policies and practices, promoting good practices and warning about bad practice and systemic weaknesses.
+- Conducting critical monitoring and reporting on various educational policies and practices, promoting good practices, and warning about bad practices and systemic weaknesses.

 Taking into account that the GOOD Initiative’s membership also includes several staff of scientific institutions, the Initiative’s work is based on evidence from policy and practice, and all of the Initiative’s advocacy efforts draw on existing professional and scientific papers.

 Further, the experience of advocating for the Initiative’s goals in the Croatian context has repeatedly shown the necessity of networking and working together across sectors to achieve social impact and social change.
 These efforts have included: the further development of stakeholder networks, especially with trade unions in science and education; this collaboration has proven that numerous people can be included and mobilized; enabling the Coalition to organize two major protests under the Croatia can do better! moniker, which have brought together more than 50,000 people (2016) and another 30,000 (2017) in mass action around the country

 The first Croatia can do better! protest, Jun 1, 2017 (source: hrvatskamozebolje.org)